225061732/UNAM-I3691CP-WaterLeak-Ongwediva/README.md

 # 🚰 Ongwediva Water Leak & Infrastructure Reporter

 > A mobile application enabling residents of Ongwediva to report infrastructure issues directly to the town council in real time.
+It will help reduce enviroment or residense problems being solved within a short period of time

 ---